Are Electric Bikes Street Legal? Understanding the Rules and Regulations

 United States

-In the U.S., the federal government defines e-bikes as bicycles with electric motors less than 750 watts and top speeds of 20 mph when powered solely by the motor.
+2025 global comparison: in the U.S., the federal consumer-product definition generally covers bicycles with fully operable pedals, electric motors below 750 watts, and a motor-only top speed below 20 mph under the specified test conditions.
 However, state regulations vary:

 - Some states classify e-bikes based on the three-class system and specify where each class can operate (bike lanes, roadways, bike paths).